Skip to content

 What leaves the device, and when

 The desktop app is local.
-The account does sit in the cloud, because billing, device registration, and SSO need to.
+The account does sit in the cloud, because sign-in, billing, device registration, and aggregate licence-usage counts need to.
+None of your captured content does.
 What stays on the machine is the captured content itself.

 Optional paths where data does leave: